phmandl/modalanalyse/meeting-3-submission.md

 4. Generating submission PDF.

 ## Main Difficulty
-QR-Decomponsition fullfills the requirements, howeever, is not capable to directly calculate the eigenvectors.
+QR-Decomposition fulfills the requirements, however, is not capable to directly calculate the eigenvectors.

 ## Main Insight
 Teamwork via Discord in times of COVID-19 works great.
 Screen sharing feature saves the day.